harvard-lil/bag-nabit/README.md

 Design goals are:

+* Usability:
+  * Bags should be usable for capturing both web content and file content delivered out of band.
+  * Bag content should be directly usable.
+For example, an archived CSV file should be readable as a CSV, rather than requiring a web archive reader.
+* Transportability and self-documentation:
-* Like any other BagIt file, users should be able to read metadata as a text file and directly access the underlying data.
+  * Users should be able to read metadata as a text file.
-* Like WARC, users should be able to access request and response headers for the original source of data.
-  However, unlike WARC, downloaded payloads should be directly accessible as files rather than embedded in a container format.
+  * Avoid depending on custom file formats and tooling for consuming bags.
+As much as possible, bags should be composed of standard file formats verifiable with existing tools.
+Notably, use standard WARC files for headers and standard openssl commands for signatures and timestamps.
+* Integrity and provenance:
-* Like C2PA and wacz-auth, bags should include certificate chains showing who (based on control of a private key) vouches for the integrity of the dataset.
+  * Archivists should be able to vouch for a bag when creating it.
+Like C2PA and wacz-auth, bags should include certificate chains showing who (based on control of a private key) vouches for the integrity of the dataset.
   * Bags should be easy to copy and back up in different archives.
-This means vouching should continue to work after a particular host (such as a library) goes offline.
+Vouching should continue to work after a particular archive goes offline.
 We therefore rely on the existing PKI infrastructure (such as email, domain, and document signing certificates) to establish the identity of the signer.
+  * Like WARC, users should be able to access request and response headers for the original source of data.

 Installation
 ------------